Acne Laser Treatment

 Until recently, patients with persistent, moderate acne have been treated with only topical or sometimes systemic antibiotics.
 Recent studies have demonstrated, however, that laser therapy can trigger endogenic porphyrins that naturally destroy P. acnes bacteria.
-When the lasers excite the porphyrins, the porphyrins damage the bacteria wall, effectively killing the bacteria.
+When the laser acne treatments will excite the porphyrins, the porphyrins damage the bacteria wall, effectively killing the bacteria.
 Less acne bacteria should help reduce symptoms of acne.
 Laser treatment may also reduce sebum (skin oil) levels.

 BLUE Light Photodynamic Therapy is a FDA approved treatment for moderate acne.
 It works by destroying the P. acnes bacteria present in skin.
 Blue Light can be administered alone or together with a topical application of ALA and Levulin® (aminolevulinic acid).
 Studies show that Blue Light provides treatment for both active acne lesions and other inactive sebaceous glands that are not creating active acne lesions, but have the potential to do so.